databricks/koalas/README.md

  - Be immediately productive with Spark, with no learning curve, if you are already familiar with pandas.
  - Have a single codebase that works both with pandas (tests, smaller datasets) and with Spark (distributed datasets).

-This project is currently in beta and is rapidly evolving, with a bi-weekly release cadence.
 We would love to have you try it and give us feedback, through our [mailing lists](https://groups.google.com/forum/#!forum/koalas-dev) or [GitHub issues](https://github.com/databricks/koalas/issues).

 Try the Koalas 10 minutes tutorial on a live Jupyter notebook [here](https://mybinder.org/v2/gh/databricks/koalas/master?filepath=docs%2Fsource%2Fgetting_started%2F10min.ipynb).
 The initial launch can take up to several minutes.